 Setting up Your Unique Google Account

-You know it that in order to be able to use any Google service, you must have a Google account.
-From a single account you can avail all Google products, free as well as paid.
+You know it that to be able to use any Google service, you must have a Google account.
+From a single account, you can avail of all Google products, free as well as paid.

-In order to get setting up your search console account, you can either use your exist account associated with your official email or a new account.
-Don’t forget to have a mail (Gmail) account with your parent Google account so that you can receive communications from Search Console in your inbox.
-Note that Search Console is the only communication platform between Google and the webmasters.
+To get set up your search console account, you can either use your existing account associated with your official email or a new one.
+Don’t forget to have a mail (Gmail) account with your parent Google account so that you can receive communications from the Search Console in your inbox.
+Note that the Search Console is the only communication platform between Google and webmasters.

 Adding Your Site to Search Console and Verifying Ownership